quosmic/DeltaMajorProject/README.md

 - Custom error handling and flash messages for user feedback
 - Use of EJS templates for rendering views
 - Session management with MongoDB
-- Routes for listing weather data and managing user reviews
+- Routes for listing weather data and managing user review

 ## Installation and Setup